Azure/pixel_level_land_classification/batchai/setup.md

 ```
 If not, you may need to [edit the system path](http://www.zdnet.com/article/windows-10-tip-point-and-click-to-edit-the-system-path-variable/) to point to the folders containing these binaries (e.g., `C:\Program Files (x86)\Microsoft SDKs\Azure\AzCopy`) and load a fresh command prompt.

+This tutorial was tested using Azure CLI version 2.0.42.
+If you installed the Azure CLI previously, check your version number using `az --version` and upgrade if necessary.

 ### Prepare to use the Azure CLI

 In your command line interface, execute the following command.
 The output will contain a URL and token that you must visit to authenticate your login.